DoctorKhan/The-Social-Game-Book/src/50_conclusion/50_strategists_dilemma.md

 **Who, or what, first wrote the rules to the Social Game?**

+You now have the foundational tools to see your strings and manage emotional whirlpools.
+You understand how the Social Game operates and how your internal state affects the larger world.
+But this is just the beginning.

 The external investigation was complete.
 The internal investigation was about to begin.

-*The journey continues in **Manual Override: The Complete Guide to Consciousness and Community**, and the origin story is revealed in **The Human Experiment: A New Story for Humanity.***
+*The complete, systematic training for achieving full internal sovereignty awaits you in **Manual Override: The Complete Guide to Consciousness and Community**.
+The origin story behind all these patterns is revealed in **The Human Experiment: A New Story for Humanity.***